-Given the similarity between avian influenza and Newcastle disease in terms of target species and tissue tropism, the collection of samples, tissue material to be examined and transport of samples described in the aforementioned documents are considered applicable in the management of both diseases.
+Given the similarity between Avian influenza and Newcastle disease in terms of target species and tissue tropism, the collection of samples, tissue material to be examined and transport of samples as described in the aforementioned documents and summarized here are considered applicable in the management of both diseases.

 Detailed procedures to carry out the diagnostic methods which are currently made available by the EURL IZSVe and the former EURL APHA are itemized below.